karaul/fitalyser/README.md

 ## How it works

 `fitalyser` needs a static http-server to read local FIT files.
 Without the server, each time when you select a FIT file in the table, there will be a dialog asking for file's location and user's confirmation to open the file, alhough the path to the file is already in the table, and `fitalyser` aim is to avoid unnecessary clicks. Υou may use your own server or to use `http-server-static.js`, working with `node.exe`, which has to be installed before, download it from [nodejs](https://nodejs.org/en/).
-All the `*.bat` files and `*.js` utlitiies must be accompanied by the `node.exe`.
+All the `*.bat` files and `*.js` utlitiies must be preceeded by the `node.exe`.
 If something does not work at all, check path  in the corresponding `*.bat` file, and read carefully messages in the command prompt.

 ## License